Super League

 The women’s game continues to grow rapidly alongside the men’s competition.
 The Women’s Super League showcases the best female rugby league talent in the country, with clubs investing in player development, improved facilities and greater media coverage each season.
 To find out more about the teams, fixtures and stars of the women’s competition, visit our dedicated Women’s Super League page.

-For a deeper look at the players who have shaped the competition, visit our League Players profiles, or explore the Challenge Cup and Championship pages to understand the wider rugby league pyramid in the UK.
+For a deeper look at the players who have shaped the competition, visit our League Player Hub profiles, or explore the Challenge Cup and Championship pages to understand the wider rugby league pyramid in the UK.